mattermost/docs/source/onboard/mattermost-limits.rst

 **Channels limits**

 - 10,000 message history limit.
-Oldest messages that exceed this limit will be archived.
+The oldest messages that exceed this limit will be archived.

 **Boards limits**